raziel-carvajal/emergent_overlays/PLAN.md

 | P2                       |    |    |    |     |
 | ...                      |    |    |    |     |

 where each P is an implementation of one broadcasting algorithm (we are using as reference the algorithms described in the following survey [1]).
-In that survey, there is a taxonomy of broadcasting algorithms that we planned to respect i.e. the comparison will be driven between algorithms of the same category (as first step; once we have some results we will see if a comparison of algorithms from different categories make sense).
+In that survey, there is a taxonomy of broadcasting algorithms that we planned to respect i.e. the comparison will be driven between algorithms of the same category (as first step; once we have some results we will see if a comparison of algorithms from different categories makes sense).

-Notice that in some cases every protocol has different modes (i. e., algorithm attributes could be tuned with different values).
-Instead of having one row per algorithm at the table, we will have a group of rows per each algorithm.
+Notice that in some cases protocols have different modes (ottributes of the algorithm could be tuned with different values).
+Instead of having one row per algorithm at table T, we could have a group of rows per each algorithm.

 ## Network configurations
 The group of parameters of each network configuration C is described as follows: